luisintosh/foxyred/README.md

 This is the command!
 After upload the code you will see how Dokku is deploying the application.

 ### Rails commands
-Type the following command to run migrations.
-You can run every bundle or rake command.
+Type the following command to populate the database.
+Also you can run bundle or rake command.

-	$ ssh dokku@your-droplet-ip run foxyred rake db:reset
+	$ ssh dokku@your-droplet-ip run foxyred rake db:seed

 ## Finish Setup